 We’re working on adding more of the Snapshot comparators to the trend view.

-The processed prescription data views include all processed prescriptions submitted to NHSBSA for reimbursement on paper or via EPS.
+The processed prescription data (trend) views include all processed prescriptions submitted to NHSBSA for reimbursement on paper or via EPS.
 These views include historical data covering the latest 12 months.
 This is intended to show changes over time.

 These views are updated along with the ePACT2 data, the target dates are shown on the prescriptions data release calendar.